SWE-UniStuttgart/WT_Operational_Optimization/README.md

 # WT_Operational_Optimization
 Evaluation/optimization framework for fatigue damage and revenue accumulation using adaptive control based on electricity prices and wind conditions.
-It includes the work done in the PhD thesis "Wind turbine operational optimization considering revenue and fatigue damage objectives" by Vasilis Pettas.
+It includes the work done in the PhD thesis "Wind turbine operational optimization considering revenue and fatigue damage objectives" and relevant publications by Vasilis Pettas.

 The main script is the **_Evaluation_Optimization_Framework.m_**.
 Here the user can define the input data and choose the different options allowing for simulation with different operational approaches.
 The various operational modes and optimization approaches can be selected and adjusted in the script's **INPUTS** and **Control mode options** sections.